Poikilos/EnlivenMinetest/README.md

     (the installer will automatically download and install numpy and Pillow -- see also install-on-windows-manually.md)

 ## Known Issues
+* audit switch_player_file_contents, since had syntax errors preventing run on 2017-02-16, though hadn't worked on it for months
 * var debug_adjustment = 1.345; is needed in JavaScript to resize map markers correctly to same scale as map size (for unknown reason)
 * webapp: save selected world to a config file (click world on first visit to write initial config) instead of being silently autoselected
 * Fix chunk generation and draw decachunks to canvas (so singleimage.py is not required to be run before generator.py)